johnwilldonicely/LDAS/README.md

 		$ chmod a+x LDAS_INSTALL.sh

-#### 3. Run the script, specifying the scope of the installation (local or global):
+#### 3. Run the script, specifying the scope of the installation.

-- local: for only the current user (in /home/[user]/bin):
+...Examples...

 	$ ./LDAS_INSTALL.sh local

-- global - for all users (in /opt/LDAS/):
+	$ ./LDAS_INSTALL.sh local --zip LDAS-master.zip
 	$ ./LDAS_INSTALL.sh global

-Note that for global installation you will require sudo priviledges

-- for either local or global install, to use a 		...or using a zipped archive...

-		$ ./INSTALLER install --scope global --zip LDAS-master.zip
+	$ ./LDAS_INSTALL.sh global --zip LDAS-2020_01_20.zip

 #### 4. [optional] - delete the INSTALLER
 You might wnat to keep the installer if the installation was not successful.
-But once it is, the program xs-setup will perform the same functions and others.
+But once it is, a new copy of INSTALL_LDAS.sh will be in the installation directory and accessible from anywhere on the system.